-House Dems to discuss Ukraine whistleblower matter in caucus meeting, as impeachment talks swirl
+Flurry of House Dems back impeachment inquiry, as caucus plans to discuss Ukraine whistleblower matter

-Just a day after House Speaker Nancy Pelosi strongly suggested she was warming to the idea of impeaching President Trump, leaders of the House Democrats scheduled a meeting for Tuesday afternoon on how to handle an explosive whistleblower complaint concerning the president's phone call with the Ukrainian president this past summer.
+Just a day after House Speaker Nancy Pelosi strongly suggested she was now warming to the idea of impeaching President Trump, a slew of key swing-district Democrats late Monday threw their support en masse behind opening a formal impeachment inquiry.

+The rapid-fire declarations by the influential Democrats, after seemingly months of teetering on the brink, came as leaders of the House Democrats scheduled a meeting for Tuesday afternoon on how to handle an explosive whistleblower complaint concerning the president's phone call with the Ukrainian president this past summer.

-Speaking to Fox News, a House Democratic leadership aide indicated that trade -- not condemning the president -- would headline Democrats' agenda at a caucus meeting Wednesday this week, but a separate meeting on Tuesday to discuss the Ukraine matter was in fact scheduled.
+Speaking to Fox News, a House Democratic leadership aide indicated that trade -- not condemning the president -- would headline Democrats' agenda at a caucus meeting Wednesday.
+But a separate meeting on Tuesday to specifically discuss the Ukraine matter has been scheduled, Fox News was told.

 "The dominant focus of the caucus on Wednesday is trade," the aide told Fox News.
 "A second caucus has been added to ensure adequate time for member discussion on the whistleblower matter and a number of other pressing matters on Tuesday afternoon."

-The development came as seven centrist Democratic freshmen lawmakers who served in the military and national security announced that if Trump pressured Ukraine's president to investigate rival Joe Biden for political benefit, it's impeachable.
+Seven centrist Democratic freshmen lawmakers who served in the military and national security announced in an op-ed late Monday that if Trump pressured Ukraine's president to investigate rival Joe Biden for political benefit, it's impeachable.
 The lawmakers -- Reps.
 Gil Cisneros of California, Jason Crow of Colorado, Chrissy Houlahan of Pennsylvania, Elaine Luria of Virginia, Mikie Sherrill of New Jersey, Elissa Slotkin of Michigan and Abigail Spanberger of Virginia -- come largely from swing districts where Trump is popular but voters split.

-The Democrats said in an op-ed late Monday in The Washington Post they "do not arrive at this conclusion lightly."
+The Democrats wrote in The Washington Post they "do not arrive at this conclusion lightly."

 Meanwhile, a report in Politico late Monday suggested that Democrats may vote on a resolution to condemn Trump for allegedly pressuring Ukraine's leadership to investigate possible corruption by Joe Biden's son Hunter relating to his business dealings in the country.